cloud-whisperer/mini-projects/aws-eventbridge-lambda/README.md

 ## 🔧 What I Accomplished

-<br>🧵 - Created an SNS Topic with Email Subscription
+🧵 - Created an SNS Topic with Email Subscription
 Set up an SNS topic and subscribed using a verified email address, enabling the system to push email alerts.
 <br>🟨 - Deployed a Lambda Function to Trigger Notifications
 Wrote a basic AWS Lambda function that publishes a message to the SNS topic, simulating an event trigger.